Wikitude/wikitude-cordova-plugin/README.md

 This will install all required components and even copy an index_samples.html file so you can test ImageRecognition and POI-Loading right away.

+### iOS

+execute
+	plugmain --platfrom ios --project {PROJECT/PATH}/platforms/ios --plugin https://github.com/AndreasSchacherbauerWikitude/wikitude-phonegap.git

+This will install all required components and configure the project.

+### Info

 Find details on how to set-up project with latest PhoneGap version and command-line at the [phoneGap website](http://docs.phonegap.com/en/3.0.0rc1/guide_cli_index.md.html)

-### iOS

-TODO

 ## Manual installation
 ### Android